Standing Liberty Quarters were issued from 1916 to 1930. The original design had Ms. Liberty with an exposed breast.

 Beautiful flowing white luster radiates across satiny surfaces with a strong strike.
 The 'key' to the series with a mintage of just 52,000 pieces.

-Crisp luster and a sharp strike with 95% head detail.
+Satiny white luster and a sharp strike with head detail that borders on being full.

 A sharp strike with full head detail and bold rivets on the shield.
 The surfaces are attractive with crisp champagne-white luster.

 CAC.
 Vibrant mint luster with a champagne-white core and pretty delicate toning.
 The strike is sharp with nearly full head detail and the eye appeal is outstanding.

 Sharply struck over the entire coin including bold head detail.
 The core is a beautiful satiny white with pleasing peripheral toning.

 Sharply struck and nearly flawless with rich satiny luster and lightly dappled gold and ice-blue toning.
 An exceptional example of this first year and 'type' Standing Liberty Quarter.
 PCGS has graded just two 67+ coins finer.

 Glowing white luster blends with splashes of mellow honey tint.
 A true prize with only 3 coins grading numerically finer at PCGS.

 Rich satiny luster with a trace of toning at the rim.
 A beautiful well struck coin with excellent eye appeal.

 Vibrant champagne-white luster over nearly flawless surfaces.
 The strike is very sharp with over 95% head detail!

 Creamy white luster and well struck on a date known for poor strikes!